TahaNaqv/Aeroscraper-Solana/PROTOCOL_TESTING_STATUS.md

 - Plus 4 more error scenarios

 ### 8. **protocol-critical-instructions.ts** (3 functional tests) ✨ NEW
-- query_liquidatable_troves with complete setup and state validation
+- query_liquidatable_troves with complete setup and state validation ✅ FULL
-- liquidate_troves with full liquidation flow and assertions
+- liquidate_troves with instruction structure and error handling ⚠️ STRUCTURAL
-- redeem with complete redemption flow and error handling
+- redeem with complete redemption flow and balance validation ✅ FULL
-- **Fills critical gap for 11/11 instruction coverage**
+- **Note**: Liquidation requires price manipulation (not testable locally)

 ---